 As well as the food options there are some great drinks to try, including specialty drinks in souvenir cups, non-alcoholic drinks and even an entire booth dedicated to Bloody Mary’s!

 Universal Mardi Gras parade

-If you’re not an Annual Passholder, I would say the best area to watch from is Production Central towards the front of the park or the New York area.
-Production Central allows you to exit the park or to step away from the parade route as quickly as possible after the parade begins, and New York provides a pretty cool backdrop for photos with most of the Mardi Gras decor in that area.
+Another good place to watch from is Production Central towards the front of the park or the New York area.
+Production Central allows you to exit the park or to step away from the parade route as quickly as possible after the parade begins, and New York provides a pretty cool backdrop for photos with most of the Mardi Gras décor in that area.